 I was the rebellious younger sister who had to pull out all the stops when the two older sisters would gang up against me.
 But most times the three of us were a knit gang, especially when it came to escaping kitchen duties.

-Such a turn of tide to see all three of us becoming kitchen friendly – my elder sister is on the way to becoming the queen of quick and easy cooking; I am learning to cook while boring you with the stories and some recipes; the cousin settled somewhere in the United States and a mother of two adorable tots, has become a kitchen whiz and a genius at finding ways to make her kids eat healthy.
+Such a turn of tide to see all three of us becoming kitchen-friendly – my elder sister is on the way to becoming the queen of quick and easy cooking; I am learning to cook while boring you with the stories and some recipes; the cousin settled somewhere in the United States and a mother of two adorable tots, has become a kitchen whiz and a genius at finding ways to make her kids eat healthily.

 She can rattle off recipes on calls!
 In fact, ‘chatpata chicken’ literally meaning ‘tangy chicken’ was dictated over the phone.
 True to myself I forgot the recipe by the next day and had to ask her again.

 With a cooking time of just 20 minutes and the flexibility of loading with as many vegetables as you want and seasoned with just two ingredients – turmeric and chaat masala, this is a winner.
 “I don’t remember where I learned this from but what I do know is that I love it and so do the kids.
 Makes that a win-win situation!” she says.

 What is a chaat masala?
 The chaat masala – available in all Indian stores – is a mix of around eight spices, blended to perfection for a tangy lift to your savouries and even fruit salads.
 An aunt of mine makes this masala at home.
 Perhaps in the near future, I can convince her to share the secrets with my readers – through me, of course. #fingerscrossed

 Don’t forget to share your cooking adventures within the comments section.
 To stay updated on new recipes, follow me on Instagram, Facebook and Pinterest.
 You could also subscribe and be a part of the mailing list.